 Known for its welcoming culture and outstanding universities, Ireland attracts tens of students from abroad every year.

-Much like country’s booming economy, Irish universities have also improved their positions in world university rankings in the past 10 years.
+Much like the country’s booming economy, Irish universities have also improved their positions in world university rankings in the past 10 years.
 Most of the Ireland’s top-ranked institutions are located in the capital Dublin, including the highly renowned Trinity College Dublin (TCD) and University College Dublin (UCD), firmly positioned among the top 100 in Europe.

 Beyond the traditional research-driven universities, there are also a large number of well-regarded Institutes of Technology as well as private colleges.
 Together, they offer several thousand Bachelors and Masters programmes in any subject you can imagine.